dsyme/dsyme-presentations/design-notes/on-teaching-operators.md

-# What F# operators and symbols does an F# programmer need to know?
+# What operators and symbols does an F# programmer need to know?

 In this article I will takes a brief look at what operators and symbols an F# programmer actually needs to know.